Yarn Types : What Type of Yarn Suits Your Needs

 Ideal Needle Size

-The label will also indicate what needle size you should use when knitting or crocheting with it.
+The label indicates the recommended needle size for knitting or crocheting with that yarn.

 Yarn Gauge Specification